tradecoder/firestore-signup-code/README.md

 import {ThemeProvider, Text, Input, Button} from 'react-native-elements';
 import Icon from 'react-native-vector-icons/FontAwesome';
 import {TouchableOpacity, Linking} from 'react-native';
-import {KeyboardAwareScrollView} from 'react-native-keyboard-aware-scrollview';
-import { SafeAreaProvider } from 'react-native-safe-area-context';
 import {firebase} from '../firebase/config';